Keyboard shortcuts

 • Installing Cloesce

-• A basic project structure
+• A basic project structure with create-cloesce

-• Building, running, and deploying your Cloesce application
+• Building, migrating, and running your application

 Installation